Job Search Terminal

 AI Capabilities

-The app supports three AI providers interchangeably:
+The app supports four AI providers interchangeably:

 | Provider | Default model | Used for |